The credit score CarMax looks for

 CarMax Credit Score Requirements in 2026: What You Need to Qualify

-CarMax does not publish a strict minimum, but the practical answer to the CarMax credit score requirements question is this: most buyers who get approved through CarMax Auto Finance for solid in-house rates generally have a score around 620 or higher, while CarMax financing with bad credit in the 500s is still very possible through its network of partner lenders.
+CarMax does not publish an official minimum credit score.
+In practice, buyers approved through CarMax Auto Finance for the best in-house rates generally have a FICO score of 620 or higher, while scores in the 500s can still qualify through CarMax’s network of partner lenders.
+That is the short answer to the CarMax credit score requirements question.
 There is no single hard CarMax minimum credit score because CarMax uses an integrated process that submits one application to many lenders at once, so your income, debt-to-income ratio, and down payment can carry a weaker score.
 This guide breaks down approval odds by score band, explains which bureau CarMax is likely to pull, walks through how to get approved step by step, and shows what to do if you are denied.

 What Credit Score Do You Need for CarMax Auto Finance?